 INTO Queen's offers a range of academic and English language programmes to help prepare international students for undergraduate study at Queen's University.
 You will learn from experienced teachers in a dedicated international study centre on campus, and will have full access to the University's world-class facilities.

 These programmes are designed for international students who do not meet the required academic and English language requirements for direct entry.

 INTO - English Language Course(QSIS ELEMENT IS EMPTY)

-• Fast-stream Civil Service
+• the Civil Service

-• Public relations
+• public relations